 Prerequisite: PSAT score in English and Reading at 85th national percentile, B+ in English I and II Honors, A in English I and II, teacher recommendation, and Department Chairperson approval.
-Note: Required; there will be a summer reading assignment

 The English III Honors course is an enriched chronological survey of American literature through experiences in reading, writing, speaking, and listening.
 The literature includes the written and oral analysis of American literary works representing the ethnic and cultural diversity of the American experience.
 Basic techniques of research and formal writing are taught in relation to the literature with a specific focus on compare-and-contrast, persuasive, and expository writing, culminating in a major documented (MLA) paper.
 Vocabulary and grammar development are addressed specifically throughout the year.
 Honors students are required to read additional and more challenging novel selections while producing at least one major analytical essay per quarter.